 We do not require prerequisite courses.
 With the elimination of prerequisite courses, applicants are able to select a program of study and courses, which best meet the goals of their undergraduate degree program.
 We do not recommend any particular course or degree program since no preference is given to applicants who have studied in any particular university program.
 Applicants are encouraged to consider all of the undergraduate programs available to them and to embark on the course of study in which they have the greatest interest and that would prepare them for an alternate career should they not gain a place in medicine.

-- Quarter: course weight of 0.25 (applies only to American Universities)
+Quarter (applies only to American Universities)

 GPAs are calculated using converted grade points based on the OMSAS Conversion Scale

-- Degree programs or individual courses are not considered a factor in the calculation of GPAs
+- Degree programs or individual courses are not considered a factor in the calculation of GPAs.

-- No adjustments are made based on course load or course levels
+No adjustments are made based on course load or course levels.

 Credentialing assessment means converting international academic credentials into their Canadian educational equivalents.
 If a World Education Services (WES) assessment includes a copy of your official transcript, you are not required to request a transcript from your registrar.